sanjar-notes/android/README.md

 # Android Basics
-These are notes I made while doing the 8 free courses on Udacity, as part of the Android Developer NanoDegree.
+These are notes I make while doing the 8 free courses on Udacity, as part of the Android Developer NanoDegree.
+It's not complete, as I'm still doing them.